smo-dot-dev/image-clicker-ex1/README.md

 It has a great advantage: if you wanted to persist the state of the app and synch it between browser tabs, you could store it in the localStorage of the browser.
 But also some downsides: global state that can be arbitrarily mutated by any component is not going to be very maintainable in the long run.

-In this case, I think it's fine for a SPA, especially when you want to display global data in components far away from others.
+In this case, I think it's fine for a SPA, especially when you want to ONLY display global data in components far away from others.